Using Regular Expressions

 - Regular expressions on WikiPedia

-- Universal encyclopedia of regular expressions of the PCRE standard
+- Universal encyclopedia of PCRE standard regular expressions

-- Share your regular expressions on the forum
+- The Sharing regexes thread on the forum

-In A-Parser, it is possible to process any result using a regular expression, for this, the option Parse custom result is used:
+In A-Parser, it is possible to process any result using a regular expression, for this the option Use regex is used:

 Usage Specifics and Flags